newatoms/guides/using-social-media-as-communcation-tool/readme.md

 * Mostly used for building and maintaining a network, conveying and receiving current events to and from your followers.
 * Mixed professional and personal use.
-* Shows all the messages people you follow post in real time
+* Shows all the messages people you follow post in real time.
-* Mentions give a notification for the mentioned and show up in the feed of their followers
+* Mentions give a notification for the mentioned and show up in the feed of their followers.
 * If “@” is at the beginning of a sentence the tweet is a direct message and only visible to the receiver defined by the “@”.
-* 140 character limit, images “cost” 25 characters
+* 140 character limit, images “cost” 25 characters, links 23 characters.
-* Hashtags are used for 2 things; Search label and making or taking part of a phenomenon
+* Hashtags are used for 2 things; Search label and making or taking part of a phenomenon.

 ### Facebook